Presence Over Presents

 One mild day in early December, I came home from school to find my mother in the backyard, assembling an impromptu crafts station on the picnic table.
 “We lost our Christmas ornaments,” she proclaimed, “so we’re going to make our own this year.”

 Mom had spray paint, sequins, and glitter all ready to adorn the unlikeliest of decorations: soup can lids.
 She’d spent the morning removing the lids, and waited for us kids to arrive before cutting them with tin snips into stars, bells, angels, and trees.

 My brothers and I got to choose our shapes and decorate them as we laughed, sang carols, told tales about our teachers and classmates, and basked in Mom’s renewed cheer.
 That December afternoon at the picnic table was more memorable than most Christmas mornings.

 To this day, my brothers and I speak fondly of our “tin can Christmas” as we point out the few surviving ornaments on our parents’ tree.
 Primitive, yet crafted with love and hope, they are more precious than some of the shiny new ones.

 I recall that ornament-making party as a glowing example of my mother’s creativity, resilience, and ability to bring love and light to our days no matter how dark her own were.
-Struggling with three kids, persistent migraines, various part-time jobs, and a business to co-manage, Mom didn’t have space to explore her passions during my childhood.
+Struggling with three kids, persistent migraines, various part-time jobs, and a business to co-manage, Mom didn’t have much space to explore her passions during my childhood.

-That’s why I choose presence over presents whenever I get the chance.
-It’s much more fun than shopping, it removes a layer of “to dos” and it leaves me less stressed and more fun to be around.
-And isn’t that really what the holidays are all about?
+That’s why I choose presence over presents whenever it feels right.
+It’s much more fun than shopping, it removes a layer of “to dos” and it leaves me less stressed, more fun to be around, and feeling more connected to those I love.